robertoaloi/proper_contrib/README.md

 related to the same _COMMAND_ to be grouped together, rather than be scattered across the entire _statem_ callback module.

-The boilerplate also makes the `command/1` not needed anymore.
-Commands will, instead, be dynamically found _by convention_ (i.e. by looking at exported functions of arity `1` within the same module whose name ends with `_args`).
-An optional `weight/1` function allows users to specify a different frequency for each command.
+The boilerplate also makes the `command/1` function not needed anymore.
+The list of _commands_, in fact, are dynamically inferred _by convention_ (i.e. by looking at exported functions of arity `1` within the same module whose name ends with `_args`).
+An optional `weight/1` callback function allows users to specify a different _frequency_ for each command.

 ### Getting Started

-To get started, just include the `proper_contrib` repo as a test dependency for your project.
+To get started, include the `proper_contrib` repo as a test dependency for your project.
 For example, if you are using the `rebar3` build tool, you can add the following to your `rebar.config`:

 ```erlang
 {profiles, [{test, {deps, [{proper_contrib, {git, "https://github.com/robertoaloi/proper_contrib.git", {tag, "0.1.0"}}}]}}]}.